A line is a dot that went for a walk.

 Tanguy’s hauntingly strange images depict landscapes (for lack of a better definition) populated with unreal objects, but painted with a realism that makes them tangbile.
 Like Max Ernst, Tanguy is often missed in the attention paid to the more recognizable stars of Surrealism like Dali and Magritte.
 Also like Ernst, he is one of my favorites, and I find his paintings have a fascinating ability to pull you in and immerse you in that state where the rational and irrational meet and mix.

-His work was inspirational to the other Surrealists as well as subsequent painters, modern illustrators like Robert Powers (see my post from yesterday) and even your humble writer.
+His work was inspirational to the other Surrealists as well as subsequent painters, modern illustrators like Richard Powers (see my post from yesterday) and even your humble writer.
 (I did my little nod to Tanguy in this early page from my webcomic back in the mid-90’s.)

 In some ways Tanguy was the purest of the Surrealist painters, adhering more consistently to the ideals of unconscious imagery as extolled in the Surrealist manifestos and periodicals (to which he contributed).
 Tanguy married painter Kay Sage and moved to the U.S. in 1940, eventually becoming a citizen.